-INSTRUCTIONS READ ENTIRE SLIDE-OUT ROOM INSTRUCTIONS BEFORE MOVING SLIDE-OUT ROOM.
-GENERAL INSTRUCTIONS: 1) On Diesel coach side-out: Park Brake must be engaged before operating the slide-out rooms.
+INSTRUCTIONS READ ENTIRE SLIDE-OUT ROOM INSTRUCTIONS BEFORE MOVING SLIDE-OUT ROOM GENERAL INSTRUCTIONS: 1) On Diesel coach side-out.
+Park Brake must be engaged before operating the slide-out rooms.
 The slide-out rooms will not operate when the Park Brake is released.
-2) On Gas coach slide outs: signition key must be turned off or in accessories position before operating the slide-outs.
-The slide-out so rooms will not operate when the lignition key is in the lignition ON position.
-Extending Slide out Room.
-1) Slide-out end wandows must be shut before moving room.
-2) Look for and remove any obstructions before moving room.
+2) On Gas coach slide-outs: Ignition key must be turned off or in accessories position before operating the slide-outs.
+The slide-outs rooms will not operate when the Ignition key is in the Ignition ON position.
+Extendings Side out Room: 1) Slide-out end windows must be shut before moving room.
+2) Look for and eneroye any obstructions before moving room.
 3) CAUTION ON MOTORHOMES: Move driver seat forward before moving room.
 4) If rooms are equipped with Manual Look-Arms, be sure to release arms before running room out.
 5) Press and hold the appropriate slide-out switch until the slide-out is fully extended and stops moving.
 Retracting Slide-out Room: 1) Slide-out end windows must be shut before moving room.
 2) Look for and remove any obstructions before moving room.
 2) Look for and remove any obstructions before moving room.
 3) CAUTION ON MOTORHOMES: Move driver seat forward before moving room.
-4) Press and hold the appropriate slide-out switch until the slide-out one in fully retracted and stops moving.
+4) Press and hold the appropriate slide-out switch until the slide-out room is fully retracted and stops moving.
 6) Release the switch.
-Note: The slide-out room movement can be stopped at any time by releasing the switch.
-In rooms are equipped with Manual Look-Arms, be sure to engage lock arm when rooms are in and before moving coach.
-MANUAL OPERATION OF ROOM: Refer to the MANUAL OPERATION INSTRUCTIONS located on the kitchen overhead eabinet.
+Next: The slide-out driver seat forward before moving room.
+4) Press and hold the appropriate slide-out switch until the slide-out room is fully retracted and stops moving.
+6) Release the switch.
+Next: The slide-out room movement can be stopped at any time by releasing the switch.
+6) If foroms are equipped with Manual Lock-Arms, be sure to engage lock arm when rooms are in and before moving coach.
+MANUAL OPERATION OF ROOM: Retro to the MANUAL OPERATION INSTRUCTIONS located on the kitchen overhead cabinet.